 Data analysts are among the many professionals who use Python in their day-to-day operations.
 Before we look at why Python is popular among data analysts, let's first understand who a data analyst is.

-A data analyst interprets current datasets using advanced statistical techniques to produce meaningful insights and reports.
+An analyst interprets current datasets using advanced statistical techniques to produce meaningful insights and reports.
 This often involves the use of programming languages, with Python being one of the most commonly used.
 If you're interested in becoming proficient in this area, you might consider resources to learn Python for Data Science.
 The field of data science relies heavily on real-world data and computational analysis to draw conclusions.

 Other professions in the field include data scientists and data engineers.
 The main difference between a data scientist and a data analyst is that the latter uses the available data to answer any questions or problems presented to them.
 In contrast, a data scientist uses the obtained insights to make data-driven predictions.